 Generally, after receiving Narcan, the overdose victim must go to the hospital.
 Medical oversite is beneficial because most opiates last longer than Narcan.
 The long-lasting effects of opioids mean that the user can slip back into overdose if doctors don’t treat them.

 But what comes next?
 If the user doesn’t have access to any comprehensive treatment after an overdose, they run the risk of having another overdose shortly afterward.

 Generally, comprehensive addiction treatment addresses the underlying causes of addiction.
 However, addiction treatment can be different for everyone.
 What is universal is that after someone receives Narcan, they need to have access to long-term therapy, support, and psychiatric and medical care.
 Narcan saves lives.

 Comprehensive addiction treatment helps addicts and alcoholics build new lives in recovery and also reduces the risk of continual drug use.

 It’s certainly important to treat the symptoms of addiction.
 No one can recover if they overdose and don’t get help.
 However, Narcan and even medical detox don’t address the major causes of addiction.
 As a result, they often don’t result in long-term recovery.

 Helping patients to treat core issues is critical.
 For example, someone might become addicted to benzodiazepines or opiates because of an anxiety problem or chronic pain.
 Thus, to help a patient like this avoid relapse and attain recovery, it’s essential to help them find options for treating anxiety or chronic pain without narcotics.

 Also, every patient creates an individual treatment plan with their therapist to identify and address their needs.
-Overdose can be tragic, but it can also be a step towards recovery.
-If you have reached a point at which you no longer want to suffer the pain of addiction, give us a call today.
-Any addict or alcoholic can attain recovery with the right help.
-We are ready to assist you with the next steps.
+An overdose can be tragic, but it can also be a step towards recovery.